Previous dayApril 11, 2026Next day

 123.9 km---✓ ReviewedUSGS →

-April 11, 2026 brought a magnitude 2.2 earthquake 51 km E of Pedro Bay, Alaska, logged at 21:09 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 1 hours earlier.
-This was a intermediate depth earthquake, focused at 123.9 km depth.
+On April 11, 2026 at 21:09 UTC, a magnitude 2.2 earthquake struck 51 km E of Pedro Bay, Alaska.
+Coming 1 hours after a magnitude 2.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 123.9 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 59.839°N, -153.194°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 59.839°, -153.194°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11